feedloop/qore-sdk/doc/source/index.html.md

 If you start a new project, this is the recommended way to setup a qore project.

-This command will create a new project for you, including a starter-kit project selected (in this case, todo-list-typescript based on **Nextjs**) on your current working directory.
+This command will create a new project for you, including a starter-kit project selected (in this case, todo-list-typescript -- a todo list app based on **Nextjs** written in TypeScript) on your current working directory.
 This starter project includes common SDK implementations that should get you started.

 Once created, navigate to your project from your terminal to install the dependencies using `$ yarn install` or `$ npm install`.
-Hit `$ yarn dev` or `$ npm dev` to start running your project locally.
+Hit `$ yarn dev` or `$ npm run dev` to start running your project locally.

 <p>
 <script id="asciicast-382474" src="https://asciinema.org/a/382474.js" async></script>